SSK0414/Prompting-Framwork-for-LLM-Using-Llama2/README.md

 ```bash
 pip install -r requirements.txt
 ```
-This Project Nvidia's CUDA tech for speeding up the process of learning.
-So also download the required Software and tools related.
+This project utilizes Nvidia's CUDA technology for speeding up the process of learning.
+Make sure you have CUDA installed on your system.
+If not, download and install the CUDA Toolkit from the Nvidia website.
+Additionally, ensure that you have the necessary GPU drivers and CUDA-compatible hardware for optimal performance.

 ## Structure